jgab13/TalentSwap/README.md

 This api route is used to change account properties.
 User must already be logged in with a session.

-Request can include any number of parameters to change with the new values.
+Request body can include any number of parameters to change with the new values.
 ```
 {
 	"name": "New name",